Christ Came to Save Sinners:

-After God created the earth, plants, heavenly objects (the sun, moon and stars) and animals, He created man (humans) on the sixth day of Creation (Genesis 1:26–27).
-Man was created in God’s own image (Genesis 1:27), which made man unique from animals.
-Adam, the first man, was created from the dust of the ground (Genesis 2:7).
-Eve, the first woman, was formed from Adam’s side (Genesis 2:22).
+After God created the earth, plants, heavenly objects (the sun, moon, and stars), and animals, He created man (humans) on the sixth day of Creation (Genesis 1:26–27).
+Man is unique compared to animals since “God created man in His own image” (Genesis 1:27).
+God formed Adam, the first man, from the dust of the ground (Genesis 2:7).
+Later that day, God made Eve, the first woman, from Adam’s side (Genesis 2:22).

 What happened to this relationship and all of Creation?

 God created Satan as one of the angels (Colossians 1:16).
 Satan sinned by rebelling against God through pride (1 Timothy 3:6).
 Further, Satan persuaded one-third of God’s created angels to sin by rebellion too (Revelation 12:4).
-To sin means to disobey God in thought, word or action.
+To sin means to disobey God in thought, word, or action.

 Appearing as a serpent in the Garden of Eden (Genesis 3), Satan tempted and deceived Eve into disobeying God’s command to not eat from the Tree of the Knowledge of Good and Evil (Genesis 2:16–17; 3:1–5).
 So, Eve sinned by eating the tree’s fruit and gave some to Adam who also sinned by eating it (Genesis 3:6).
 Adam listened to Eve and then sinned (Genesis 3:17), yet he was not deceived (1 Timothy 2:14).